 If you see yourself as someone who is organised and likes systematic processes then Accounting is for you.

 You will enjoy the challenges that accounting has to offer of organising receipts and making sure balance sheets balance and income statements are accurate.

 For you budding investors, who may be interested in the stock market and how it works, you will explore the stock market.
 You will even invest hypothetically in 5 shares and watch their progress over a week or fortnight, and analyse if you made a profit.
 You will also get an insight into other investment opportunities besides just starting a business.

 You will also learn how to effectively manage money and the strategies needed to maximise profit and curtail debt.

-If you are successful in fulfilling the requirements of Accounting you can go on and study Accounting Units 3 and 4 in Year 12 or further your accounting and business studies at university, and maybe one day becoming an accountant, executive, manager, owner or even a banker.
+If you are successful in fulfilling the requirements of Accounting you can go on and study Accounting Units 3 and 4 or further your accounting and business studies at university.
+From there, you could have a career as an accountant, executive, manager, owner or even a banker.

 What do you do?

 You will complete a series of activities ranging from:

 - practice activities (which you get to self-correct)